Gomboc-AI/ide-extension/README.md

 That's all you need!

 ### Commands
-* `Test API Key` - Test your api key connection and make sure that it can hit our server
+* `Test API Key` - Test your API key connection and make sure that it can hit our server
 * `Show organization benchmarks` - Display the security policy that your organization has enabled
 * `Scan current file or scenario` - Perform a scan